piecioshka/grepnet/README.md

 # grepnet-client-www

-🕸 Display notification popup when web page is update and grepnet match passed phrase
+🕸 Create tasks for search phrases on any page

 ## Demo 🎉